AI? A response.

 Auguste Rodin, dyslexic, didn’t become Rodin by skipping difficult work.
 He became Rodin by returning to it—again and again—until form emerged.
 That is what structured literacy feels like when it’s done well: patient craft, systematic practice, and revision without humiliation.
 AI only belongs in that world if it supports the craft—never if it becomes a way to avoid it.

 Ansel Adams, dyslexic, teaches the next step: attention.
 He trained the world to see what a landscape is saying before it disappears, and he developed technical methods (like the Zone System) to bring precision to that seeing.
-In CRUSHER, the student learned to “read” an ecosystem with that same discipline.
-We studied the chain of causes behind urchin barrens along the Pacific coast—how predator disruption and sunstar wasting syndrome had tipped an entire system—so reading became a method for understanding interdependence, not just decoding words on a page.

 Charles Schwab, dyslexic, shows how systems can widen or restrict access.
 Schwab built a “discount broker” model that expanded participation when fixed commissions ended—dropping fees by more than 50% in response to deregulation, according to Schwab’s own history of the period.
-That structural lens helped students understand patent law as architecture—not trivia.
-Then we asked the harder question: what happens when protective systems also create harm?
+That structural lens helped students understand the economy and introduced them to financial literacy.

-That’s where we examined medicine pricing—especially life-saving drugs—and the tactics companies use to extend patent protections, raising costs and narrowing access.
+Our patent law reading passage examined medicine pricing—especially life-saving drugs—and the tactics companies use to extend patent protections, raising costs and narrowing access.
 The moral weight here is not too large for children; it is too large to be left only to the already powerful.
 A carefully written passage lets a student practice decoding and sentence structure while also learning to hold a real ethical tension: incentivizing innovation versus protecting vulnerable lives.
+Then we asked the harder question: what happens when protective systems also create harm?

 Joshua Wong, dyslexic, illustrates why this kind of literacy matters.
 He became influential by learning to name systems clearly and demand accountability—co-founding Scholarism as a teenager and pushing back against policies he believed shaped civic identity and freedom.
 In the classroom, the “skill” isn’t outrage.
 It’s precision: reading closely enough to see structure, and writing clearly enough to explain consequences without being swept away by slogans.